devu-62442/Cryptography/MorseCode/README.md

 Morse code was also extensively used for early radio communication beginning in the 1890s.
 For the first half of the twentieth century, the majority of high-speed international communication was conducted in Morse code, using telegraph lines, undersea cables, and radio circuits.

+Ability to use a visual signal also meant that Morse code could be used to indicate distress and the need for assistance, whether from a life-boat at sea or from an isolated land location (signalling a searching rescue aircraft).